nainteeth/nix/README.md

 ## Steam Scaling

-Open Steam, go to Settings > Interface, and ensure "Scale text and icons to match monitor settings" is toggled OFF.
+If you want to use environment variables to scale Steam, you will have to follow these steps: Open Steam, go to Settings > Interface, and ensure "Scale text and icons to match monitor settings" is toggled OFF.
 If this is ON, Steam will ignore all environment variables.

 ## Spotify Scaling